Drywall Installation Cost Estimator: How to Price Your Job (2026)

 How Much Does Drywall Cost in 2026?
 (Installation & Finishing Prices)

 How Much Does Drywall Cost in 2026?
 Drywall installation costs $1.50 to $3.50 per square foot in 2026, including hanging, taping, and finishing to a smooth Level 4 surface.
 A standard 12x12 bedroom runs $500-$1,500 depending on finish level and regional labor rates.
 For a whole house with roughly 2,000 square feet of wall and ceiling area, expect $3,000-$7,000 all in.
 Labor accounts for 50-70% of every drywall project, which means the finisher you hire has more impact on your total than the board type you choose.
-I managed a basement finishing project last year -- 1,100 square feet of open space below grade in a 1980s split-level outside Milwaukee.
-The drywall quote came in at $4,200: $1,400 for materials (42 sheets of standard half-inch plus moisture-resistant board on exterior walls) and $2,800 for a two-man crew to hang, tape, mud, and sand to Level 4.
-The finisher spent more...
+Consider a representative basement finishing project: 1,100 square feet of open space below grade in a 1980s split-level.
+A typical drywall quote for this scope comes in around $4,200: $1,400 for materials (42 sheets of standard half-inch plus moisture-resistant board on exterior walls) and $2,800 for a two-man crew to hang, tape, mud, and sand to Level 4.
+The finisher generally spends more...

 Average Drywall Cost by State in 2026 (All 50 States Compared)